callaunchpad/interact/README.md

-# DRG: Dual Relation Graph for Human-Object Interaction Detection
+# DRG with Pose: Dual Relation Graph for Human-Object Interaction Detection with OpenPOSE information

-Official Pytorch implementation for [DRG: Dual Relation Graph for Human-Object Interaction Detection (ECCV 2020)](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123570681.pdf).
+## Official Pytorch implementation for [DRG: Dual Relation Graph for Human-Object Interaction Detection (ECCV 2020)](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123570681.pdf).

 See the [project page](http://chengao.vision/DRG/) for more details.
 Please contact Jiarui Xu (jiaruixu@vt.edu) if you have any questions related to implementation details.